|

 rough after we had been through once.
 Otherwise,

+it's okay."
 News from Sami

 Tuominen (Suzuki Ignis 114): "No problems